cosmos342/NLP/README.md

 # NEXTCHAR.py (MANY TO 1 NLP sequence prediction)
 * This program predicts next character in a sequence of 8 characters(many to 1 sequence example)based on a sequence text of 600K characters.
+* The model can be trained with option of different modeltypes(simple,conv,convlstm,rnn) etc. Check the code.
 * From the given text samples are created of length 8 characters and label (next character) is created for each sample
 * Different models in increasing complexity are created to improve accuracy and the training log is as follows.
   * Simple FC model got 2.3 loss accuracy: 34%